court-jus/pastator/README.md

 Best way to contribute is to try it and make feedback.
 You can also clone the repository and submit pull requests.

-To develop and test locally, the easiest way to run it is via caddy (then point your browser to http://localhost:2015/)
+To develop and test locally, the easiest way to run it is via npm (then point your browser to http://localhost:5173/)

 ```
+npm install
-caddy run --watch
+npm run dev
 ```